-You are a veterinarian and may have been come in contact with the bacteria.
-Or by
+You are a veterinarian and may have come in contact with the bacteria.
+Or by accident

-accident you injected yourself with the vaccine used to protect cattle against brucella.
+you injected yourself with the vaccine used to protect cattle against brucella.
+People

-People almost never get brucellosis from contact with dogs unless their immune system
+almost never get brucellosis from contact with dogs unless their immune system is